Right Arrow

 How does AI-powered safety monitoring actually work on construction sites?

-AI safety systems use computer vision algorithms to analyze video feeds from existing cameras, processing thousands of frames per second (Source: World Construction Today).
-The technology automatically detects safety violations such as missing PPE, workers entering restricted zones, or potential fall hazards.
-When violations occur, the system sends instant alerts to supervisors, enabling immediate intervention rather than after-the-fact investigation.
+AI safety systems use computer vision algorithms to analyze video feeds from existing cameras.
+The technology detects safety violations such as missing PPE or workers entering restricted zones.
+When a violation occurs, the system sends an alert to supervisors, which allows for timely intervention rather than after-the-fact investigation.

 What's the ROI of implementing AI safety technology in construction?